inko-lang/inko/docs/source/getting-started/syntax.md

-import 'mod1/mod2' (A)    # This imports the symbol `A` import 'mod1/mod2' (A, B) # This imports the symbol `A` and `B` import 'mod1/mod2' (self) # This imports `mod2` from module `mod1`
+import 'mod1/mod2' (A)    # This imports the symbol `A` import 'mod1/mod2' (A, B) # This imports the symbol `A` and `B` import 'mod1/mod2' (self) # This imports `mod2` from module `mod1` import '../mod'           # This imports `mod` from the parent directory
 ```

 You can also alias symbols when importing them: